benlamb95/sports-memory-game/README.md

 To get to the source of this information: [Click here!](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ---
-## Personal Thoughts

-I have really struggle with Javascript and building this game was a huge challenge for me.
-The game I have created is fairly basic, although I would say it has room to be developed further.
-I feel the look of the game is very professional and it is fairly addictive to play.

-If I was to develop this game further I would add a difficulty rating, where by the number of cards to flip increases or give a set amount of time to complete the memory game.

-I would have also lied to have included a leaderboard, where the 10 best scores are loaded and saved.

 ## Credits
 * Free Code Camp Memory card game tutorial [Youtube](https://www.youtube.com/watch?v=ZniVgo8U7ek) for the memory card layout.